recursedev54/Mirror-Scope/Readme.md

               - Small pupfish like prismal, only found in rare hot spring holes
             - Devlish
               - Evolution of Puptish, much bigger, gaining a huge set of teeth, able to grow to the size of a large pit bull
+            - Sharkcuterie
+              - Brilliant Lime-Cyan Colored Shark
+              - Ferocious but known to be a symbol of good luck if you see one
           - ### Ancient Mazing Prismals
             - Anomolomatnus
               - Anomolocaris inspired magnet shrimp, can often be found swimming in pairs, as if they are magnetized to each others side